hmmlearn/hmmlearn/doc/tutorial.rst

 Saving and loading HMM
 ----------------------

-After traning an HMM can be easily persisted for future use with the standard :mod:`pickle` module or its more efficient replacement in the :mod:`joblib` package::
+After training, a HMM can be easily persisted for future use with the standard :mod:`pickle` module or its more efficient replacement in the :mod:`joblib` package::